Rails-Designer/perron-site/app/content/resources/table-of-content.md

 ---
 type: component
-name: Table of Content Custom Element
+title: Table of Content Custom Element
 description: A custom element for a Table of Contents component.
 ---